Diocese of Knoxville: 2000 to 2020

-The third bishop of the Diocese of Knoxville was Richard Stika from the Archdiocese of St. Louis, named by Benedict XVI in 2009.
-The Vatican in 2009 elevated Sts.
-Peter and Paul Church to a minor basilica.

-2010 to present

 In September 2014, Stika initiated fundraising to construct a new cathedral in Knoxville.
 Stika dedicated the new Cathedral of the Most Sacred Heart of Jesus on March 3, 2018.
 In 2016, the diocese began a cause of canonization of Patrick Ryan, a priest who served in Chattanooga in 1870s.

+2020 to present

-In 2021, the diocese transferred his remains from Mount Olivet Cemetery in Chattanooga to the Basilica of Sts.
+In 2021, the diocese transferred Ryan's remains from Mount Olivet Cemetery in Chattanooga to the Basilica of Sts.
 Peter and Paul.

 Public masses were suspended throughout the diocese in March 2020, in response to the COVID-19 pandemic.
-In May 2020, Stika ordered the resumption of masses with protocols to reduce spread of the virus, including directives prohibiting the reception of communion on the tongue.
+In May 2020, Stika ordered the resumption of masses with protocols to reduce spread of the virus.

-In April 2021, an official from the Congregation for Bishops in Rome stated that it had received ten accusations against Stika under Vos estis lux mundi, a motu proprio or document issued by Pope Francis.
+In April 2021, an official from the Congregation for Bishops in Rome stated that it had received ten accusations against Stika under Vos estis lux mundi, a motu proprio, or document, issued by Pope Francis.
 The accusations alleged administrative misconduct, claiming that Stika impeded or restricted an investigation into accusations of sexual misconduct against Wojciech Sobczuk, a Polish seminarian.
 The official stated it was likely that the Congregation would authorize Archbishop Joseph Kurtz of Louisville to investigate the accusations.

 In May 2021, a group of diocesan priests and employees alleged that Stika had taken funds from diocesan education and employee benefit funds, including loan money from the 2020 Paycheck Protection Program, to help pay for the $36 million cathedral.
 One anonymous priest said "we are nearly bankrupt... there's just not going to be cash there."

 Also in May 2021, eleven diocesan priests, roughly 20 percent of the presbyterate, wrote to the apostolic nuncio for the United States, Archbishop Christophe Pierre.
 They requested that the Vatican provide the diocese with "merciful relief" from Stika's leadership.

 Stika's retirement was accepted by Pope Francis in June 2023.
-Stika said that he had sought early retirement due to health issues and denied claims that the Vatican forced him out.
-Francis appointed Archbishop Shelton Fabre of Louisville as apostolic administrator for the diocese.
-In 2024, James Mark Beckman of Nashville became the fourth bishop of Knoxville.

-After Hurricane Helene caused massive destruction in Eastern Tennessee in October 2024, Beckman said that the diocesan Catholic Charities branch was working to help survivors.
+Stika said that he had sought early retirement due to health issues and denied claims that the Vatican forced him out.That same month, Francis appointed Archbishop Shelton Fabre of Louisville as apostolic administrator for the diocese.
+In May 2024, Francis named James Mark Beckman of Nashville as the fourth bishop of Knoxville.After Hurricane Helene caused massive destruction in East Tennessee in October 2024, Beckman said that the diocesan Catholic Charities branch was working to help survivors.